lilydija/identifying-Top-Revenue-Generating-Customers-for-a-Multinational-E-Commerce-Company/README.md

 Reading the Raw Dataset which originally existed as a CSV file into a Pandas Dataframe

-__Task:__ Follow the appropriate steps in reading a CSV file into a pandas Dataframe,
+__Task:__ Follow the appropriate steps in reading a CSV file into a pandas Dataframe, and  Read the data stored  in the csv file named:  `bikes` From your computer.

-and  Read the data stored  in the csv file named:  `bikes` From your computer.
+The resulting Dataframe should be named : `bikes_df`

 ~~~python
 # solution